front-commerce/developers.front-commerce.com/source/docs/advanced/theme/server-side-rendering.md

   _This feature has been added in version `2.0.0-rc.0`_
 </blockquote>

-During SSR you might face some errors (syntax errors, [browser API usage](/docs/advanced/theme/server-side-rendering.html#There-is-no-window-on-the-server), render errors, etc.).
+During <abbr title="Server Side Rendering">SSR</abbr> you might face some errors (syntax errors, [browser API usage](/docs/advanced/theme/server-side-rendering.html#There-is-no-window-on-the-server), render errors, etc.).
 By default in dev mode, Front-Commerce provides an error page that makes the mistake obvious to allow you to fix it as early as possible.

 Hopefully the previous screen will prevent such errors to occur in production, but development is not an exact science and things can go wrong!
 In such situations, the `theme/pages/SsrFallback` component will be rendered instead of the page. **It displays a clean loading area, but you can override it to provide another visual waiting page to users while the application is being rendered client side.**